GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/provider/spigot.md

 </div>

 1. Select your server hosting provider in the dropdown above.
-2. Download the Geyser-Spigot.jar from [the download page](https://download.geysermc.org/v2/projects/geyser/versions/latest/builds/latest/downloads/spigot).
+2. Download the plugin from [the download page](https://download.geysermc.org/v2/projects/geyser/versions/latest/builds/latest/downloads/spigot).
 3. Place the Geyser-Spigot.jar in the `plugins` folder, and restart the server.
 4. Open your Geyser config, located in `/plugins/Geyser-Spigot/config.yml`, and find the following: